ryjen/ryjen.github.io/content/resume/index.md

 An online software enthusiast since 1999, I've accumulated formal part-time education and a successful career since 2005.
 <br/><br/>
 Currently seeking a senior or challenging software engineer role to make the best use of my experience and knowledge.
+<br/><br/>
+Passionate about solving challenging problems, and keeping up to date with the industry.

 <!--
 <p>Self-taught programmer since 2002, formally educated with distinction in Computer Systems at BCIT.
 Started professionally in quality assurance and embedded systems.
 Have successfully been a part of the mobile revolution for 8 years on multiple platforms and languages.</p><p>Hobbies include learning different technologies, guitar/jazz and biking.